 Free clothing closets in Washington DC.

 Several social service organizations provide clothing and similar goods to low income families in Washington DC.
-While some people may qualify for free items and vouchers, others will need to purchase clothing or goods from a thrift closet.
+While some people may qualify for free items including clothes or back to school supplies or vouchers, others will need to purchase items.
+As there is low cost clothing, furniture, and other goods from a thrift closet.
 Much of what is offered will depend on your income level as well as your specific need.

 Most of the non-profits and charities have limited resources and rely heavily on contributions and donations from businesses and individuals in the community.
 Some of what can be provided includes clothing for work or school.
 Diapers, baby supplies, and free winter coats may be distributed.
 Thrift stores may sell or provide furniture, household goods, or appliances.
 You will need to call a local Washington DC thrift store or clothing closet to learn more on what they offer.
 Sometimes they may even have emergency cash on hand that can be used for rent or energy bills.